kwe92/Anime-Meme-Generator/README.md

 Practice clean architecture, clean code and service locator design pattern

+Why Clean Architecture?

+- Because we like to create ALOT of folders :D

-By employing clean architecture, you can design applications with very low coupling and independent of technical implementation details.
-That way, the application becomes easy to maintain and flexible to change.
-Clean architecture allows us to create architectural boundaries between dependencies which allows components to be intrinsically testable
+- you can design applications with very low coupling (different folders) independent of technical implementation details.

+- the application becomes easy to maintain and flexible to change.

+- Clean architecture allows us to create architectural boundaries between dependencies (have a bunch of folders) which allows components to be intrinsically testable

 Tools/Libraries (Packages)